joseph-flinn/site/frontend/posts/what-how-connection.md

 leaving the world better than you found it.

 Human connection is a necessary part of the human experience.
 It fills basic human needs, but also opens up social opportunities, business opportunities and more.
-Connection and Community creates purpose and motivation to do good in the world.
+Connection and Community create purpose and motivation to do good in the world.
 And this purpose and motivation can lead to a better relationship with finances to be able to maximize one's fulfillment by maximizing life energy used for pushing forward one's purpose.